 The project (Tap1) was so popular with the older adults who participated in it, that a second phaseof research (TAP2) wasconducted, this time utilizing peer tutors (most of whom were the students in TAP1).
 After TAP2 ended, many of those students expressed the desire to continue learning more about technology, especially computer technology.

 The OCCOA was aware of the interest by older adults in learning more about technology, not only through the TAP project, but also through a 2009 Community Survey conducted by its research department.
 Almost a third (29%) of the respondents (age 60 or older) reported that they never used a computer, but almost a third (31%) of them said they would like to see the OCCOA offer computer classes to older adults.
 Since then, the agency continues to receive calls from older adults interested in learning about the basics of computers and the Internet.
 Increasing numbers want to know how to do Internet Searches, send emails, and establish accounts with such social media websites as Facebook.

 To answer the need for growing computer education in the older adult community, the OCCOA established a Computer Club in May 2011.
-The club will be offering computer classes in the fall of 2011 to older adults who would like to learn the basics about computers and the Internet, or to improve their skills.
-Additional details are available on the Computer Club web page or by contacting OCCOA TAP Coordinator John Panci.
+The club began offering computer classes in the fall of 2011 to older adults who wanted to learn the basics about computers and the Internet, or to improve their skills.
+In early 2017, the club changed its name to Exploring the World of Technology.
+The group continues to offer monthly educational meetings on various technology topics.
+Meeting details are available on the OCCOA's Exploring Technology web page, or by contacting OCCOA Exploring Technology Coordinator John Panci.